Certificate in Town Gown Relations Level I

-A collaborative relationship between the community (town) and the local college or university (gown) contributes to an overall quality of life for everyone involved.
-However, issues such as local budget cuts, off-campus student conduct, and campus expansions too often cause strained relations between town and gown.
-Initiating a dialogue and opening up the lines of communication between the campus and its neighbors can foster a positive relationship based on a common understanding of the role that each plays—or can play—to promote a healthy and thriving community.
-To see the modules and instructors, click here.
+A collaborative relationship between the community (“town”) and the local college or university (“gown”) enhances the overall quality of life for everyone involved.
+However, challenges such as local budget cuts, off-campus student conduct, and campus expansion can strain town–gown relations.
+By initiating dialogue and opening lines of communication between campuses and their neighbors, communities can foster positive relationships grounded in a shared understanding of the roles each plays—or can play—in promoting a healthy, thriving environment.

 Purpose